wf8/anc_state_validation/README.md

 and RevBayes calculated it as 0.554.
 The estimated posterior probabilities are very close for all nodes.
-This is shown in a plot comparing the posterior probabilities for all nodes being in state 1 as estimated by RevBayes against the diversitree estimates:
+This is shown in a plot comparing the marginal posterior probabilities for all nodes being in state 1 as estimated by RevBayes against the diversitree estimates:

 <p align="center">